Synonyms and Related Words for Svengali

 The noun 'Svengali' is a fascinating term with a unique etymology.
 It originates from a fictional character named Svengali in George du Maurier's 1894 novel 'Trilby.'
 Svengali is depicted as a sinister and manipulative character who uses hypnosis to control and exploit the young and talented singer Trilby O'Ferrall.
 The name 'Svengali' itself is believed to be derived from the name of a real-life 19th-century Polish musician and composer named Franz von Vecsey, whose name was sometimes spelled 'Svengali' in English.
 Over time, 'Svengali' has become synonymous with a person who manipulates or controls another individual for their own purposes, often in an unethical or immoral manner.
 The etymology of 'Svengali' highlights the enduring influence of literature and the way fictional characters can leave a lasting impact on language and culture.

-Quiz: Find the meaning of svengali
+Find the correct meaning of the noun svengali:

 Try Again!